 The SFGate liked our Big Sky Antler Chandelier (above) as part of their faux-antler chandelier trend article.

 Did you see our friend Stacy Garcia's pillow in the recent episode of Bravo's The Real Housewives of New Jersey?
-We think it would go great with our other colorful Stacy Garcia lighting pieces.
+We think it would go great with our colorful line of Stacy Garcia table lamps.
 What do you think?

 Design blogger Holly Becker shares her design resolutions for 2012 and her list is full of great ideas to get your creative interior design juices flowing.
 We love her idea of making more mood boards, whether the old-fastioned way or digitally on Pinterest.

 One of our favorite bloggers, Victoria Smith from SF Girl By Bay, included our Robert Abbey Delta Schiaparelli Pink Table Lamp in her Fab Friday picks.

 We found one of our giclee pendant lights, Bold Pink Stripe 3-Light Pendant Chandelier, while browsing HGTV's Colorsplash page.
 Thanks David Bromstad for including one of our products in one of your fab designs!

 Images: As credited above